Mako88/dxx-tracker/README.md

 The tracker expects to receive packets in the following format: `<OPCODE><PARAMETERS>`, where `<OPCODE>` is an integer and `<PARAMETERS>` is a string of game information.

-The game information string is in the format `b=HEADER,c="Info 1",d="Info 2"`, etc. The key `a` is reserved for the IP/Port information.
+The game information string is in the format `a=PORT,b=HEADER,c="Info 1",d="Info 2"`, etc. The key `a` is reserved for the IP/Port information.
 The tracker expects to receive just the port (`a=42424`), but will send both the port and IP (`a=127.0.0.1:42424`).
 The key 'b' is reserved for the header and is in the format `b=d1x-0.60.0.1`.

 The opcodes are as follows:

 21. Register a game with the tracker.
-The format is `21b=HEADER,c="Info 1",d="Info 2"`, etc. (The IP/Socket info (key `a`) doesn't need to be passed because the tracker detects it automatically).
+The format is `21a=PORT,b=HEADER,c="Info 1",d="Info 2"`, etc. (The IP/Socket info (key `a`) doesn't need to be passed because the tracker detects it automatically).
 The game is stored in the file games.json.
 Whenever the tracker recieves another info packet from the same IP address & port, it will update the currently hosted game (this is how score is updated, etc.).
 Note: subsequent info packets only need to contain the updated info, and not the complete game info.
 (So sending `21f=5` will update the f variable, while leaving everything else intact).

 22. Remove a game from the tracker.
 The format is `22PORT` (You do not need to pass the `a=` because it is assumed).